- 5 cleaning modes

 When not in use this tucks away under the case.

 With the brush handle in the case, you can now charge it but connecting the charging travel case to a laptop, a wall-mounted USB socket or a suitable wall adapter.

 There is no battery in the travel case itself.

 The charging glass comes with a 100-240v power adapter.
-A 2 pin configuration this is to be connected to the power supply found in a bathroom here in the UK.
+As a 2 pin configuration, this is to be connected to the power supply found in a bathroom here in the UK.
 Some homes (mine included) are not equipped with such.
 It is possible to connect to a 3 pin socket by using an adapter.

 Summary of Battery Life